matthewogtong/matthewogtong/README.md

 <br />

-My name is Matt, and I am an iOS Developer based in Philadelphia with a background in IT.
+I am an iOS Developer based in Philadelphia with a background in IT.

 About two and a half years ago, I made the decision to switch career paths and enrolled in Flatiron's Software Engineering Bootcamp.
 Since graduating, I have eagerly applied my newfound knowledge towards pursuing mobile development, where I quickly developed a passion for building and implementing new features in iOS.